AllenCellModeling/czi-to-ome-xslt/CONTRIBUTING.md

 helps, and credit will always be given.

 ## Get Started!
 Ready to contribute?
-Here's how to set up `aicsxslt` for local development.
+Here's how to set up `czi-to-ome-xslt` for local development.

-1. Fork the `aicsxslt` repo on GitHub.
+1. Fork the `czi-to-ome-xslt` repo on GitHub.

 2. Clone your fork locally:

     ```bash
-    git clone git@github.com:{your_name_here}/aicsxslt.git
+    git clone git@github.com:{your_name_here}/czi-to-ome-xslt.git
     ```

-3. Install the project in editable mode.
-(It is also recommended to work in a virtualenv or anaconda environment):
+3. Install `lxml`:

     ```bash
-    cd aicsxslt/
+    cd czi-to-ome-xslt/
-    pip install -e .[dev]
+    pip install lxml
     ```

 4. Create a branch for local development: